JVK2000/TSBK07-helicopter-simulator/lab4/README.md

 **What kind of data does the heightmap image data hold?
 What range is the heightmap data?**

-Each value in the heightmap represents the height of the point on the surface.
+Each value in the height map represents the height of the point on the surface.

-Value from 0 to 1, -1 to 1 or 0 to 255
+Value from 0 to 255